microsoft/TypeScript-Handbook/pages/Modules.md

 $("button.continue").html( "Next Step..." );
 ```

-Classes and function declarations can be authored directelly in default exports:
+Classes and function declarations can be authored directly in default exports:

 ##### ZipCodeValidator.ts
 ```ts